Updated: May 22

 Any other category you might come across

-Set these up where you can literally toss things into them if possible.
+Set these up where you can literally toss things into them if possible - I prefer boxes or open-topped containers rather than bags.

-Boxes are best for donations because you can literally throw things into them and then take them right to be donated.
+I like boxes best for donations because I can literally throw things into them, then take them right to be donated.

-Large trash bags work if you don't have boxes or need to dump the boxes/bins into them.
+I like to have large trash bags handy if there aren't enough boxes or I need to dump the boxes/bins into them.

 5 FINISH THE JOB